F2API/f2api.github.io/README.md

 **F2API** is an aggregated AI gateway designed to simplify the integration and management of Large Language Models (LLMs).
 Acting as a unified proxy layer, it aggregates major global AI providers like OpenAI, Anthropic (Claude), and Google (Gemini) into a single interface **fully compatible with the OpenAI protocol**.

-🚀 **Supports direct access from China**, and is perfectly compatible with most AI clients such as **CherryStudio, NextChat, LobeChat, BotGem, OpenCat, Claude Code**, etc.
+🚀 **Supports direct access from China**, and is perfectly compatible with most AI clients such as **CherryStudio, NextChat, LobeChat, BotGem, OpenCat, Claude Code, OpenClaw**, etc.